ncko/mac-dev-playbook/README.md

 ## Todo
 - Check for oh-my-zsh before attempting to install
 - Ask for the user's git info and app store info only when needed
+- show username's / emails in prompts so it is easier to see what you're typing